What are a lodger’s legal rights?

 - Their fixed term agreement comes to an end

 - Their landlord gives them an eviction notice (in case of periodic agreement)

 However, the lodger is entitled to a reasonable notice period as they usually have excluded license both in cases of fixed term and periodic agreements.
 The exact amount of time to be provided for the lodger to move out is decided by the landlord.

 Break clause in a fixed term lodging agreement

 A break clause in a fixed term agreement can allow the landlord to evict the lodger before the term ends in case of any problem or dispute.
 But, the lodger will be entitled to the notice period mentioned in the break clause.

 The landlord can choose to evict the lodger if they refuse to leave, even after the end of a fixed term agreement and having been informed about the notice period, peaceably.
 For example, renting out the room to someone else while the lodger is out or changing the locks so the lodger cannot enter the property.

 The lodger is considered trespassing on the landlord’s property should they remain at the rented place after the end of a fixed term agreement and notice period.
 The landlord has the right to get a court order in such cases.
 But, threatening the lodger or using physical force may be considered a criminal offence, even after the expiration of the lodger agreement.
-When in doubt get some legal advice.

 Leaving before the end of agreement